Nobody gets out alive.

-I realised from a fairly young age (19) that life really can serve you a ‘twat of a hand’ at any moment.
+I realised from a fairly young age (19) that life really could serve you a ‘twat of a hand’ at any moment.

 When I was 19, my Dad died.

-He had been diagnosed with MS a few years before & went downhill pretty rapidly
+He had been diagnosed with Multiple Sclerosis (MS) a few years before & went downhill pretty rapidly.

 I was 4 weeks into University (Leicester Poly) when I was pulled out of class to be given the news.